 After a brief respite from a whirlwind Christmas, I got back on the trail and knocked off two counties in late January 2024, stopping in Brunswick and New Hanover counties.
 My girlfriend and I started the day with a tour of the Oak Island Lighthouse, and followed this up with an early lunch at the nearby Bar-B-Q House; this was a great diner with friendly service, deliciously smoky 'cue, and 5 sauces to choose from: their house sauce (sort of a vinegary Memphis-style sauce), smoky house, Eastern, Lexington, and mustard.
 I also had to get a side of Brunswick stew from the county which shares its name -- even if it is believed to have come from Georgia, this place had a good, slightly sweet take on it.
 After spending a few hours in Wilmington, we had a late lunch/early supper at Jackson's Big Oak Barbecue; their pork offering was good, but the moist yet crispy fried chicken stole the show, as sacrilegious as it is for me to say.
 Though I did check off two new counties on this trip, the excursion was primarily an excuse to propose to my girlfriend -- now fiance -- at the top of the Oak Island Lighthouse; she said "yes"!
 We're looking forward to many more years of adventures together, barbeque-themed or not.

 Entering the barbeque competition in Trenton lit a fire, so-to-speak, under me and my friend, and we have begun cooking together more often.
-Since then, we've cooked a couple of whole hogs and entered another competition which, as of this writing, has yet to take place.
+Since then, we've cooked a couple of whole hogs and entered another competition in Elm City, NC, where we placed third despite a surprise storm attempting to steal our canopy.
 After borrowing grills from friends and family, we purchased a grill of our own together off Facebook Marketplace.
 The cooker had what is politely referred to as potential, or more succinctly termed, flaws.
-Our first run with it, for a friend's move-in-party, while our second run was the Highfalls Fiddlers Convention; this was the second year my friend cooked for them, but my first time helping.
-Our first cook on the new grill started off with a hitch: the regulator failed at half past midnight, with all nearby stores closed.
+Our first run with was a friend's move-in-party, while our second run was the Highfalls Fiddlers Convention; this was the second year my friend cooked for them, but my first time helping.
+Our first cook on the new grill started off with a hitch: the regulator failed at half past midnight.
+All stores with a replacement part had already closed for the night.
 Fortunately, we were able to scavenge together parts from other grills to make it work, but our gas situation could be described as sketchy at best.
-The second and third flaws were that our new temperature gauge was high above the cook surface, leading it to read about 50 degrees cooler than the temperature the meat was experiencing thanks to a particularly porous gap around the grill hinge and openings.
+The second and third flaws were that our new temperature gauge was a) faulty, and b) high above the cook surface, leading it to read about 50 degrees cooler than the temperature the meat was experiencing thanks to a particularly porous gap around the grill hinge and openings.
+We also recently replaced the lid holding mechanism with gas springs, which has made putting the lid up a cinch.
 Nonetheless, we're in the process of improving it and hope to have it in tip-top shape soon.
 See some pictures of me and those cooks here.

 Many North Carolinians take their barbeque seriously, or, you might say, religiously.
 You could say that I do.